torin-asakura/dream-team/wp-content/plugins/wp-graphql/docs/intro-to-wordpress.md

 ---
-uri: "/docs/intro-to-wordpress/"
+uri: '/docs/intro-to-wordpress/'
-title: "Intro to WordPress"
+title: 'Intro to WordPress'
 ---

 This guide will be most useful for developers with little to no WordPress experience.
 This is not intended to be the most comprehensive guide to WordPress in the world, but is intended to provide some insight into how WordPress works and resources to learn more about WordPress.